martonpaulo/react-todo-list/README.md

 Future improvements to consider:

+- [x] Add .yml workflow & host the project on GitHub Pages 🌐
+- [x] Add License to the project 📜
+- [x] Add Favicon to the project 🌐
+- [x] Add Google Fonts to the project 🌐
+- [x] Add description to the project 📝
+- [x] Write the About section in GitHub 📄
 - [ ] Add Screen Recording to the README file 📹
-- [ ] Add .yml workflow & host the project on GitHub Pages 🌐
-- [x] Add License to the project 📜
-- [ ] Add Favicon to the project 🌐
-- [ ] Add Google Fonts to the project 🌐
-- [ ] Add description to the project 📝
-- [ ] Write the About section in GitHub 📄
 - [ ] Add the project to the portfolio 📂

 ## 📄 License